 “Waiting on a Train” (Citizens Band Radio, 2007)

 Written by Jason Jannuzzi, this song from the New Jersey-based band came to my attention when I saw them open for a Loretta Lynn show in New Jersey about five years ago, and it’s still a favorite of mine.
-Their version is considerably different from mine, but I have a lot less to work with.
+Their version is considerably different from mine, but there’s only one of me, so I have a lot less to work with.

 This is my favorite of their songs, but they have lots of other good ones.
 Check them out at their website, http://www.worldofcbr.com.